Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 Bicycling Can Be Good for You and the Environment, But Remember to Properly Insure Your Ride

-Article concerns insuring your bicycle for loss or theft.
 Actually mentions No-Fault insurance — but only for insured cyclists who injure someone else while riding.
 There is still no acknowledgement that cyclists are protected by No-Fault policies of drivers who may hit them.

 Also includes this gem of a safety tip: “[A]lways keep safety in mind….Take extra care when riding on a roadway.
 Courtesy and predictability are key to safe cycling.”
 As if cyclist discourtesy — rather than driver inattention or misconduct — were the main cause of grievous injury or death on the road.